 - Utility in Utilitarianism, which is subtly different from economics.
 For example, it can be aggregated between people.
 It's measured in QALYs and DALYs.
 Basically, a QALY is the net happiness a healthy person feels in an average year, and a DALY is negative one QALYs, i.e. the net pain felt in a year.

-- Script author William Goldman once was told by a producer that a script had to be made "forty percent funnier", in the next month.
+- Script author William Goldman once was told by a producer that a script had to be made "40% funnier", in the next month.
 Two weeks later Goldman was asked about the progress.
-He said: "I only managed to make it fifteen percent funnier, so I'll have to make it twenty-seven percent funnier in the next two weeks."
-The producer, after a beat: "Yeah, should work out."
+He said: "I only managed to make it 15% funnier, so I'll have to make it 27%note funnier in the next two weeks."
+The producer, after a Beat: "Yeah, should work out."

 - There's the Henderson Scale of Plot Derailment, where One Henderson is the complete and total destruction of the plot, and multiple negative Hendersons is every problem ever solved for all of time permanently.

 - Producer/Director Larry Kasanoff's confusing instructions to Foodfight! animators were to make animation sequences "more awesome" or "30% better".

 - The Star Trek Shake as developed by the cast of Star Trek: The Next Generation included a scale of 1-10 for how they shuffle around in their chairs, 1 being something that makes the lights flicker and 10 being the ship torn in half.
 There are amusing things to notice how different characters react to supposedly the same explosion, some looking like they are on a bumpy road while others are on a roller coaster.